Support for studies in documentary film directing

 This path has been an extraordinary adventure - full of intensive learning, personal growth, and creative development.
 But it's also an enormous emotional, physical, and financial commitment.
 And right now, I'm running out of money.

 That's why I'm reaching out to ask for your support.
 Living abroad and being in a constant journey is expensive, and the programme is so demanding that it's impossible to sustain a regular job on the side.
 When I decided to follow this dream, I didn't know I would soon be diagnosed with a chronic illness - something that has drastically affected both my energy and budget.
 Additionally, part of the financial support that was initially promised has been withdrawn.
-Also myattempts to secure funding from public cultural institutions didn't bring the expected results.
+Also my attempts to secure funding from public cultural institutions didn't bring the expected results.

 I know there are countless causes in the world that need urgent help, but still, I believe that documentary filmmaking has a unique power - to inform, inspire empathy, and help build an open, responsible society.
-That belief has driven me to keep making films for the past nine years, despite all obstacles.
+That belief has driven me to keep learning how to make films for the past nine years, despite all obstacles.
 If you decide to support me, which will be a great distinction and a privilege - it will allow me to continue creating films that aim to be of social value.

 For those who decide to support me, I've prepared a few small gratitude packages:

-- Support above €20 - a dedicated photo series from my journey, sent by email, as a reflection on the first year of studies;
+- support above €20 - a dedicated photo series from my journey, sent by email, as a reflection on the first year of studies;

 - Support above €200 - everything above, plus access to links with all completed films;